|

-existence of spirits of people who have died.
+existence of spirits of people and people who have died.
 So do many

-ice-cream vendor photographed in this report has to do
+ice-cream vendor in this report has to do

 incredible story.
 On Jan 14, 2009, the sound of